 Populous had such a great success, that Molyneux and Edgar were forced to scout universities for new talent to hire and moved their company to Surrey Research Park.
 Meanwhile, Electronic Arts started to pressure Bullfrog for a sequel to Populous and Bullfrog released Powermonger (that uses a very similar interface and gameplay mechanics to Populous) in 1990 and a year later, released Populous 2.

 These 2 games gave Bullfrog the necessary breathing space to make new IPs and dedicate themselves to new projects, which later turn out as Syndicate, Theme Park and Magic Carpet, among others.

-Bullfrog even worked with researchers from the University of Surrey in studying underwater life’s behaviour, in order to apply it in a very ambitious project called Creation, which unfortunately, would later be cancelled.
+Bullfrog even worked with researchers from the University of Surrey in studying underwater life’s behaviour, to apply it in a very ambitious project called Creation, which, unfortunately, would later be cancelled.
 Bullfrog was also developing Artificial Intelligence and even came up with 2 new concepts that are still used nowadays: Personality Mapping and Skeletal Mapping.